MirrorNetworking/Mirror/doc/Articles/Guides/Profiler.md

-# Mirror Network Profiler
+# MirrorNG Network Profiler

-The Mirror Profiler is part of the Mirror Pro suit.
+The MirrorNG Profiler is part of the MirrorNG Pro suit.
 As of this writing it is accessible to our [GitHub Sponsors](https://github.com/sponsors/vis2k).

 ![Network Profiler](Profiler.png)

 ## Installation

-1. Make sure you have the latest version of Mirror.
+1. Make sure you have the latest version of MirrorNG.
 2. Become a [GitHub Sponsor](https://github.com/sponsors/vis2k) if you haven't.
-3. Visit with the Mirror Networking Discord.
+3. Visit with the MirrorNG Networking Discord.
 In the _information_ channel you will learn how to join the _github_sponsors_ channel.
 3. In the _github_sponsors_ channel, pinned messages will guide you on how to download the profiler.
 4. Install the unity package in your project.

 ## Usage
-1. In Unity menu, click on Open Window -> Analysis -> Mirror Network Profiler.
+1. In Unity menu, click on Open Window -> Analysis -> MirrorNG Network Profiler.
 The profiler view will appear
 2. You may dock the profiler anywhere you want
 3. Start your game in the editor
 4. Press "Record" in the profiler